How good is the original Famicom Contra?

 The Contra series unfortunately didn’t last as long as it should have as a top-tier franchise.
 Two equally excellent sequels (Super Contra and Contra Spirits) and a very good side game (Game Boy Contra, known as Operation C in the U.S.) got the formula right, but after that a series of missteps basically killed the brand.

-A pretty bad NES spin-off (Contra Force) started the trend, and was followed by a Mega Drive spin-off (Hard Corps) which was good, but messed with the formula too much.
-The controls became fiddly, the graphics and settings were were quite bland and samey, and bad sound effects and an appalling techno soundtrack ruined the 80s action movie feel.
+A pretty bad NES spin-off (Contra Force, which was originally an unrelated project known as Arc Hound) started the trend, and was followed by a Mega Drive spin-off (Contra: Hard Corps) which was good, but in my opinion messed with the formula too much.
+Fiddly controls, drab settings, bad overly crunchy sound effects, and a techno soundtrack that ruined the 80s action movie feel.

-It was’t until Contra 4 for Nintendo DS in 2007 that we finally got another game truly worthy of the Kontora name.
+It was’t until the brilliant Contra 4 for Nintendo DS in 2007 that we finally got another game that got the formula correct again, and was truly worthy of the Kontora name.

 The Japanese version is one of the games that came with a collector card.
 I finally got a copy with the card recently of a decent price, so now I’m up to 9/20!